 3. Finally – if diagnosed – to enable the vet and owner to improve the management of the condition, so that both owner and dog have a better life and can do more together.

-Join the Movement is a campaign brought to you by Vetoquinol UK.
+Join the Movement Now is provided by Vetoquinol UK.

 For more information, contact Vetoquinol UK: